Geskywalker/starter-hugo-research-group/content/post/What-will-i-need-to-do-if-i-take-part/index.md

 **What will happen to me during the study?**

 You will be asked to attend three (3) study appointments over a 12-month period: the screening visit (visit 1), baseline (visit 2) and follow-up at 6 months (visit 3) and follow-up at 12 months (visit4/final visit).
-Visit 1 can be combined with visit 2.
+Currently, we are doing all assessments online and there is no need to come into the centre unless you decide to have an MRI scan.

-You will have a physical examination, psychology testing and computer-based tasks.
+The assessments include a physical examination, psychology testing and computer-based tasks.
 Participants can also have (optional) brain scans (MRI) to measure brain responses correlating with measures of anxiety in different regions of the brain.
 The assessments for the current study will include medical history, physical tests, neuropsychological assessment, clinical questionnaires, behavioural testing, and a structural and functional MRI scan.
-Many of these tests and questionnaires can be carried out online except for the MRI scan.
 We will give you the option to be video recorded in order to help us standardised the marking and analysis of these tests.

 The computer-based tasks will be piloted (tested) at the beginning of the study and refined as the study progresses.
 Pilot studies are small-scale, preliminary studies which aim to investigate whether all components of a study will be feasible.
 They may be used to improve upon various aspects of the study design.
 We will be looking at the ease of administering the different tasks, and any feedback participants might have about them across both sites (UCL and KCL).The tests will include tasks such as naming colours, calculation or selecting cards to gain reward points.